selimober/selimober.github.io/_posts/2015-05-11-saving-continuous-deployment.md

 4. __Restricted environments over the freedom of running the application in any environment__

-	Applications, specifically enterprise applications should be running in a safe, controlled and hard to replicate environments.
+	Applications, specifically enterprise applications should be running in safe, controlled and hard to replicate environments.
 This has obviously the advantage of job security over those who run and maintain these systems.
 Today's Continuous Deployment zealots brag about the ability to run whole applications in a laptop through numerous virtualization or containerization solutions.
 That's nonsense.
 You should never run an enterprise application on a hardware that costs less then 5k$.

 Now, I must admit my company and my colleagues are the first ones to blame.
 Martin Fowler himself committed to [this sin](http://www.martinfowler.com/bliki/ContinuousDelivery.html).
-We let the term become polluted and to degenerate to what it means today.
+We let the term become polluted and degenerate to what it means today.
 Rest assured though, I'm fighting internally for that we should stop this blasphemy and to publish my definition of Continuous Deployment on the next [Technology Radar](http://www.thoughtworks.com/radar).
 Some colleagues hint that this might cost my carrier but I'm determined to do what is right.

 I'll keep you updated about my progress.
 Till then, don't let your manual skills dominated by automation.